-Qualcomm outs Snapdragon Voice Activation and Quick Charge 2.0, details Snapdragon 400 and 200 chipsAlex Wagner - Senior News Editor
+Qualcomm outs Snapdragon Voice Activation and Quick Charge 2.0, details Snapdragon 400 and 200 chipsAlex Wagner - Editorial Director of News and Content

 Qualcomm gave us the skinny on its new Snapdragon 800 processor at CES last month, touting the quad-core chip's increased power and decreased power consumption over its predecessors.
 It looks like the new Snapdragon's got a couple more tricks up its sleeve, though, as Qualcomm today announced a couple more features that'll be available with the CPU.